-In such cases, the employee’s resignation has legally deemed a firing rather than a voluntary resignation.
+In such cases, the employee’s resignation has legally been deemed a firing rather than a voluntary resignation.

 Employees may not just “quit and sue” based on a charge of constructive discharge or termination.

 “The conditions giving rise to the resignation must be sufficiently extraordinary and egregious to overcome the normal motivation of a competent, diligent and reasonable employee to remain on the job to earn a livelihood and to serve his or her employer.”
 Id.

 The standard applied in determining whether or not there has been a constructive discharge in California is an objective one, and it is a question of fact – “whether a reasonable person faced with the allegedly intolerable employer actions or conditions would have no reasonable alternative except to quit.”
 Id.

 California Constructive Discharge Examples

 Courts have held that the following types of employer conduct are not, on their own, enough to amount to constructive discharge or dismissal: